 Dates: 5–11 August

 Sziget Festival is one of Europe’s largest cultural gatherings, a temporary city of music, art, and ideas, built on an island in the Danube.
 Each year, thousands come to celebrate.
+And that is the final destination of the group that will bike across three countries experiencing the changing landscapes of this river.

 Originally conceived as a joint project between Hungary and Czechoslovakia during the socialist era, the dam was meant to produce energy, regulate flooding, and modernize the river.
-But as construction progressed, opposition grew—especially in Hungary, where concerns about ecological damage, water diversion, and the destruction of wetlands sparked one of the region’s first major environmental movements.
+But as construction progressed, opposition grew,especially in Hungary, where concerns about ecological damage, water diversion, and the destruction of wetlands sparked one of the region’s first major environmental movements.

 In 1989, Hungary suspended and eventually abandoned its part of the project.
 In response, Czechoslovakia (and later Slovakia) unilaterally diverted the Danube and completed the dam on its own territory.

-Water no longer follows its historical course.
+Today, the river still flows but water no longer follows its historical course.

 🚴 The Residency Experience